Rotator Cuff Tears and Shoulder Impingement Injuries

 Two of the most common problems occur in the narrow space between the bones of the shoulder.
 Repetitive lifting or overhead activities may result in rotator cuff tears, while irritation within that small space may lead to a pinching condition called impingement syndrome.
 These two problems may occur separately or together because it is likely that rotator cuff tears result from impingement syndrome and other age-related changes within the rotator cuff tendons.

-For rotator cuff injuries and shoulder impingement, find a suitable treatment with Harvard fellowship-trained orthopaedic surgeon, Dr Andrew Quoc Dutton.
+For rotator cuff injuries and shoulder impingement, find a suitable treatment with Harvard fellowship-trained orthopaedic surgeon, A/Professor Andrew Quoc Dutton.
 With a practice at Mount Elizabeth Hospital, Singapore, he subspecialises in arthroscopic/keyhole surgery, sports injuries, and hip replacements.

 There are non-operative and operative treatments for these two concerns.
 Most patients improve with primary or non-surgical treatment alone, which is a physical therapy program.
 Another option is an anti-inflammatory medication to help reduce the pain and inflammation.
 If symptoms still do not improve, a steroid injection into the bursa may be given.